 GRS Master’s Degree Requirements

-A candidate for the Graduate School of Arts & Sciences (GRS) master’s degree is required to have an advisor who is a member of the faculty in the student’s department or program.
+A student in a Graduate School of Arts & Sciences (GRS) master’s degree program is required to have an advisor who is a member of the faculty in the student’s department or program.
 If an advisor is not assigned in advance of registration, the student should consult the department chair/program director or director of graduate studies about assignment procedures.

 Students must be registered for every semester or Summer Term during which a degree requirement is completed or University facilities are used unless on an official leave of absence.
-When finishing the degree, students must be registered in the semester in which the final degree requirements are completed, as well as in the preceding semester.
+When finishing the degree, students must be registered in the semester in which the final degree requirements are completed.

 The Graduate School of Arts & Sciences has no general foreign language requirement.
 Proficiency in one or more foreign languages is required in many of our degree programs; please consult the individual program listings for specific requirements.